raspberry-pi-ssh

 Open a Remote Command Console to Raspberry Pi with SSH

-In many cases, we will not have our Raspberry Pi connected to a monitor and keyboard, but rather we will have it dedicated to other functions such as a web server or an IoT broker.
-Or even with a monitor and mouse, we will often want to control it remotely.
+In many cases, we will not have our Raspberry Pi connected to a monitor and keyboard, but rather we will have it dedicated to other functions such as a web server, an IoT broker, or a small home service.
+Even if it has a monitor and mouse, we will often want to control it from another computer.

 SSH stands for Secure Shell (formerly known as Secure Socket Shell) and, basically, it allows us to start a command console on a remote computer easily and securely.